LZR-ops/ishowspeed_NLP_Project/Project_report.md

 ### 6.2 Limitations
 1. **Timestamp Gaps:** The absence of reliable `time` metadata prevented any analysis of how sentiment evolved during the livestream.
 Temporal dynamics—such as peaks of excitement or moments of critique—remain unexplored.
 2. **Model Constraints:** Although VADER excels with short, informal text, it can misinterpret sarcasm, irony, or culturally specific idioms, potentially skewing positive or negative counts.
-3. **Sampling Bias:** Our dataset is limited to the first 1,000 most recent comments, which may overrepresent highly engaged fans and underrepresent later or less active viewers.
+3. **Sampling Bias:** The dataset is limited to the first 1,000 most recent comments, which may overrepresent highly engaged fans and underrepresent later or less active viewers.
 4. **Language Coverage:** Non-English comments were included in raw form but processed as English text, possibly diluting sentiment accuracy for multilingual or code-switched entries.